-The TEPCO Nuclear Disaster occurred by the severe nuclear power plant accidents in March 2011.
+The TEPCO Nuclear Disaster was occurred by the severe nuclear power plant accidents in March 2011.
 It was revealed that the root cause of this disaster was the regulatory capture, which caused the quite insufficient emergency preparedness for a severe nuclear accident.
 It was this insufficient emergency preparedness that provoked the accidents, brought absolute chaos into the emergency responding and enlarged the damage of the TEPCO Nuclear Disaster.
 The Cabinet and very top echelon of the government was unable to make sound decisions due to the lack of information.
-Reflecting the poor emergency preparedness, the emergency response centre at the government was unable to collect and deliver the vital information on onsite to the Cabinet for the first 4 days, which were the most vital moments for emergency responding.
-At onsite, there was the shortage of equipment to stabilise the accident, and operators were not familiar with how to cope with the severe accident due to the shortage of training.
+Reflecting the poor emergency preparedness, the emergency response centre at the government was unable to collect and deliver the vital information on onsite to the Cabinet for the first 4 days.
+These 4 days were the most vital moments for emergency responding.
+At onsite, there was the shortage of equipment to stabilise the accident.
+In addition, operators were not familiar with how to cope with a severe accident because they were not well trained.
 At offsite, the government failed to implement the iodine prophylaxis, and did not provide timely and proper information for evacuation.
-In consequence, 1,800 km of land was seriously contaminated by radioactive released from the broken nuclear power plants, and 150,000 people evacuated from the contaminated area.
+In consequence, 1,800kmof land was seriously contaminated by radioactive released from the broken nuclear power plants, and 150,000 people evacuated from the contaminated area.
 At the moment of writing, the radioactive emission to the environment is still continuing.